Was Your Credit Affected? Lawsuit Investigation Looks into Fingerhut Account Openings

 Although Fingerhut represented that customers’ WebBank/Fingerhut Advantage credit accounts would be “transitioned” to WebBank/Fingerhut Fetti credit card accounts, many customers have said they didn’t realize Fingerhut would be opening a brand-new credit account on their behalf and closing the old one – which can negatively affect a person’s credit.

-The attorneys believe Fingerhut may not have had the authority to open these new accounts.
-Now, they’re looking to speak with Fingerhut credit customers as part of their investigation.
+The attorneys believe Fingerhut may not have had the authority to open these new accounts and that consumers may be owed up to $1,000 under the Fair Credit Reporting Act.

 2022 Fingerhut Fetti Credit Account Openings